GabrielDuarteMG/SocketClientServer/README.md

 # SocketClientServer
 This a simple Server and Client Socket.

-# Last update: Implemented the introduction in code and functions.
+# Last update: Best method of transmission from server, comments on code coming soon